Math 113: Study Guide - Chapters 3-4

 - Read a news article.
 Decide if events are mutually exclusive.
 Decide if events are

-independent or dependent.
-Decide the the event meets the requirements of a binomial
+independent.
+Decide if the event meets the requirements of a binomial experiment.
+Do some

-- Given a joint frequency distribution (see table 3-1), find a joint probability and two
+- Given a joint frequency distribution (see table 3-1), find a joint probability, two marginal

 - Work a binomial problem involving passing a test by getting so many questions right.
 Use the